 It's gone.

-We're gonna try to get Jay Secul.
+We're going to try to get Jay Seculo.

-I assume he probably got caught up in a meeting, but so you've got the Trump hating FBI urgent, sending the alert on the tarmac meeting.
+I assume he probably got caught up in a meeting.

-And now what we're finding out it's marked urgent and high, and the talking points are still redacted.
+And now what we're finding out, it's marked urgent and high, and the talking points are still redacted.

 But what we find out is Pete Stroke was involved in that.